arcanium-avalon/arcanium/README.md

 input into the bot, along with enough lessons to gain the next full skill rank.
 As such, it will quite some time before the bot will be ready to actually learn.

-A bronze subscription may need to be purchased to appease the game creators once they figure out what I am trying to do.
+A bronze subscription may need to be purchased.

 The tools being utilized for this project are:
 G-mail: for character registration and communication.